lampepfl/sbt-dotty/README.md

 * **P:** I'm getting unresolved dependency errors.

   **A:** You've probably set `scalaVersion` in your `build.sbt` file.
-The plugin takes care of setting the correct `scalaVersion` so please don't overwrite this.
+The plugin takes care of setting the correct `scalaVersion`, so please don't override this.